-Anthem is the latest new IP from EA studio BioWare, best known for their work on the Mass Effect and Dragon Age games.
-Previously known only by the codename Dylan, Anthem departs from what BioWare is known best for in their narrative-based games, instead moving towards a cooperative action looter/shooter in the vein of Destiny or The Division.
+Anthem is the latest new IP from EA studio BioWare, best known for the Mass Effect and Dragon Age games.
+Previously known only by the codename Dylan, Anthem departs from what BioWare is known best for, instead moving towards a cooperative action looter/shooter in the vein of Destiny or The Division.

 When is the Anthem release date?

-Anthem was originally scheduled for a release in 'fall 2018' (that's autumn for us Brits), but, as reported and then confirmed by EA at E3 2018, Anthem will be released on 22 February 2019.
+Anthem was originally scheduled for a release in 'fall 2018' (that's autumn for us Brits), but, as confirmed by EA at E3 2018, Anthem will be released on 22 February 2019.